 Every Breath You Take

 Both forms of exercise focus on breathing, albeit in slightly different ways.
-In yoga there are two types of breathing patterns associated with different asanas -ujjayi, which is a smooth, heat-inducing breath and kapalabhati, a rapid breath that aims to create greater internal heat.
+In yoga, there are two types of breathing patterns associated with different asanas -ujjayi, which is a smooth, heat-inducing breath and kapalabhati, a rapid breath that aims to create greater internal heat.
 For most Pilates exercises, you will maintain a controlled, diaphragmatic breath.
 However, some exercises use a quick, staccato-like breathing, similar to kapalabhati.

 As with any form of exercise, please consult a doctor before beginning any new routine.
-It is important that both Yoga and Pilates be performed correctly to gain maximum benefit and to minimize risk of injury.
+It is important that both Yoga and Pilates be performed correctly to gain maximum benefit and to minimize the risk of injury.
 Hence, ensure that you take a class with a qualified instructor instead of attempting either on your own.